w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In synchronous backing we can imagine parablocks on a conveyor belt with the following properties:

-- the belt is synched with the relay chain, every parablock is backed every 6 seconds and included every 12 seconds, and
+- the belt is synched with the relay chain: every parablock is generated and backed every 6 seconds, and included every 12 seconds
-- the belt can carry only one parablock at a time (no [pipelining](#pipelining)).
+- the belt can carry only one parablock at a time (no [pipelining](#pipelining))

 The diagram below shows parablocks on their way from being generated to being backed and included into the relay chain in the context of synchronous backing.